 Known as California’s “freeze and seize law,” Penal Code 186.11 PC sets forth a penalty enhancement for certain white-collar crimes.
 The law imposes an additional consecutive prison term (of one to five years) if a person is convicted of two or more fraud or embezzlement related felonies in a single case, and the crimes involve the taking of over $100,000.
 If imposed, the defendant serves the prison time immediately after serving time for the underlying felonies.

-The law authorizes the court to seize a defendant’s assets or property for victim restitution and to pay any applicable fines.
+The law also authorizes the court to seize a defendant’s assets or property to cover victim restitution and to pay any applicable fines.
 Fines under the code section may be as steep as $500,000 or double the value of the money/property taken (whichever is greater).

 Fraud involves the deception or trickery of another person for personal or financial gain.
 There are several forms of fraud under California law.
 Some include:

 Penal Code 503 PC is the State statute on embezzlement.
 A person commits the offense if he/she:

 - unlawfully takes property that has been entrusted to him/her and

 - does so with the intent of depriving the rightful owner of the use of the property.